Mattlister/envirosea/README.md

 * More bookings available so users can do more.
 * A volunteers program that will help users to become involved in local activities such as beach clean up's.
 * Discussions with other recycling product manufacturers to build the portfolio or products.
+* THe bookings to work and actually allow people to book a holiday to go on a dive to visit areas of the ocean.
+See fish in their natural habitat and appreciate what we're striving to save.
+I have the edit features and delete as it was going to be working but I didn't have time to finish it unfortunately.

+* Fought to the last minute as it's 11:55 PM on final day but had to send.

 ### Technologies Used